For many people purchasing a home is the single, most significant purchase of their lives and takes a

 your expectations to reflect this.

-Whether you’ve got your sights set on a luxury condominium or a one-of-a-kind mansion, you can
+Whether you’ve got your sights set on a luxury Singapore condo or a one-of-a-kind mansion, you can

 expect your budget to be stretched towards the top end instead of the minimum.
 In addition, due to

 Singapore being one of the most rapidly developing countries in Asia, the prices will likely continue